ropensci/rotl/README.md

     `vignette("data_mashups", package="rotl")`.

--   The vignette “Using the Open Tree Synthesis in a comparative analsysis” demonstrates how you can reproduce an analysis of a published paper by downloading the tree they used, and data from the supplementary material: `vignette("meta-analysis", package="rotl")`.
+-   The vignette “Using the Open Tree Synthesis in a comparative analysis” demonstrates how you can reproduce an analysis of a published paper by downloading the tree they used, and data from the supplementary material: `vignette("meta-analysis", package="rotl")`.